soccer-ctrl/Dune/README.md

 # Dune

-A game based on Frank Herbert's novel Dune
+A game based on Frank Herbert's Dune

 A  modification of the classic Snake game from CppND-Capstone-Snake-Game.